 Markup can refer to anything from HTML (Hypertext Markup Language) to writing tools like Markdown.
 In the Jamstack, Markup is a creative way of referring to Static Site Generators.
 SSGs like Jekyll and Hugo use Markup to help generate HTML pages to display.

 Listing the pieces of a Jamstack site does not emphasize what makes it special.
-The Jamstack’s innovation is making the most of modern cloud technology.
+The Jamstack’s innovation is making the most of modern cloud server technology.
 On the Jamstack, there is no need for a traditional ‘back end’ of a website.

 Imagine an e-commerce site.
 A ‘standard’ e-commerce site requires a variety of functions: inventory management, user management, purchases, image hosting, article posting, social media management, etc. Normally, you build a website to do all of these tasks in once place.
 With WordPress sites, the easiest way to add new capabilities is to install plugins.